island-is/island.is/libs/api/domains/finance/README.md

 # Mock

-The data for assets api has been fully mocked, for mock usage and testing purposes try the API_MOCKS.
+The data for finance api has been mocked, for mock usage and testing purposes try the API_MOCKS.

 Add `API_MOCKS=true` to your `.env` file and make sure it is available in your webpack browser bundles ([Next.JS example](../../../apps/web/next.config.js)).